oishiqnd/ApproachingAlmostAnyMachineLearningProblem/README.md

 This is a reposiory for the stuff I learnt from the book Approaching Almost Any Machine Learning Problem!

 ## Contents
-Supervised vs Unsupervised learning
+Supervised vs Unsupervised learning \n Cross-validation \n
-Cross-validation
 Evaluation metrics
 Approaching categorical variables
 Feature engineering